Counselling & Talking Therapy

 Many of us know someone who has had counselling or talking therapy to help them cope with a situation which is causing emotional problems, stress or upset.
-Therapy sessions provide a time and space where you can discuss issues with someone who is trained to listen without judging you, whilst offering support and enabling you to make choices and move forwards in your life.
+Therapy sessions provide a time and space where you can discuss these issues with someone who is trained to listen without judging you, whilst offering support and enabling you to move forwards.

-Talking therapy is about working together to make the changes that you need to achieve the outcome that you want.
-I draw upon a wide variety of influences within the field of talking therapies including behavioural psychology and Cognitive Behavioural Therapy, alongside counselling and psychotherapy approaches such as person-centred counselling and Human Givens, to help you explore your situation and feelings at your pace.
+Talking Therapy is about working together to make the changes that you need to achieve the outcome that you want.
+I draw upon a wide variety of influences within the field of talking therapies including:

 Counselling & Talking Therapy Sessions

-Talking therapy and counselling is often suited to situations where you may be experiencing difficulties in your life such as low self esteem, anxiety, relationship difficulties or bereavement.
+Talking therapy and counselling sessions are often suited to situations where you may be experiencing difficulties in your life such as low self esteem, anxiety, relationship difficulties or bereavement.

 An opportunity to discuss your situation, ask questions and discover how therapy sessions could help you

 BA (Hons) D.Hyp Dip.Thyp PNLP MHS (Accred)